pryv/dev-site/Activity.md

 TODO: review and complete

 * 400 (bad request), code `INVALID_PARAMETERS_FORMAT`: The request's parameters do not follow the expected format.
+* 401 (unauthorized): The data access token is missing or invalid.
 * 403 (forbidden): The given data access token does not grant permission for this operation.
 TODO: link to explanation about tokens and permissions.
 * 404 (not found): Possible cases:
 	* Code `UNKNOWN_TOKEN`: The data access token can't be found.